Back to Blog

 Quick Fixes: 5 Home Treatments to Safely Alleviate Neck Pain

-A "pain in the neck" is something commanding all your focus, when it's really the last thing you WANT to focus on.
+A "pain in the neck" commandeers your focus.
 Ideally, you don't FEEL your neck all the time.
-It's there, holding your head up, but other than doing its functions, you shouldn't have to notice it all the time.
-If you're constantly thinking about your neck, it's time to do something about it.
+It's there, holding your head up, but other than doing its function, you shouldn't notice its there.

 I've had whiplash injuries in the past, and a job that requires me to look down at detailed things a lot, so neck pain and I go way back.
 For me, pain and other health problems are chances to learn more about my body.
 And I've learned a LOT about the neck that I'd like to share with you.